-The PVRP is supported by fundraising partners of the International Vulture Programme.
+The PVRP is supported by Ernest Kleinwort Charitable Trust, and the fundraising partners of the International Vulture Programme.
 It is a long-term project that is expected to run until the early 2020s.

 Find out more in-depth information about our findings from the following research papers that have been produced within this project: